fritzrehde/.dotfiles/README.md

-Dotfiles contain the custom configuration settings for many applications.
+A storage for the dotfiles I use, which contain application specific configuration settings.

 Link to article describing how to manage dotfiles: https://www.atlassian.com/git/tutorials/dotfiles